 Canadian Broadcasting Corporation (CBC) rebroadcast all 12 fits in 1982

 Adams adapted the first series broadcasts into his best selling novel, The Hitchhiker's Guide to the Galaxy in 1979 (Text available here), and a television series in 1981.
 The second series was adapted into the novel, The Restaurant at the End of the Universe, in 1980.
 Three more novels followed: Life, the Universe and Everything (1982), So Long, and Thanks for All the Fish (1984), and Mostly Harmless (1992), along with The Hitchhiker's Guide to the Galaxy (1984, Infocom), an interactive text adventure computer game, three series of three-part comic book adaptations of the first three novels (1993-1996, DC Comics), and The Hitchhiker's Guide to the Galaxy (2005), a film.
 Adams considered a third radio series based on Life, The Universe and Everything but his death on 11 May 2001 delayed the start of the project for ten years.
 Dirk Maggs directed and co-produced the third, fourth, and fifth radio series based on Life, The Universe and Everything, So Long, and Thanks for All the Fish, and Mostly Harmless in 2004 and 2005.

-In order of appearance . . .
+The cast in order of appearance . . .

 The Book (Peter Jones)

 Prosternic Vogon Jeltz (Bill Wallis, episode 1, 2, 9)